melonDS-emu/melonDS/README.md

 Windows:
  * use CodeBlocks
+ * or receive golden cookies if you get Cmake to work

 Build system is not set in stone.

 TODO LIST

+ * UI that doesn't suck
- * better 3D engine
+ * better sound emulation
- * wifi
+ * emulating some fancy addons
  * other non-core shit (debugger, graphics viewers, cheat crapo, etc)

 TODO LIST FOR LATER

- * more 3D engine features
- * hardware renderer for 3D
+ * hardware renderer for 3D (w/ upscaling and fancy shit)
- * wifi
+ * better wifi
  * maybe emulate flashcarts or other fancy hardware
  * big-endian compatibility (Wii, etc)
  * LCD refresh time (used by some games for blending effects)
  * any feature you can eventually ask for that isn't outright stupid

+CREDITS

+ * Martin for GBAtek, a good piece of documentation
+ * Cydrak for the extra 3D GPU research
+ * All of you comrades who have been testing melonDS, reporting issues, suggesting shit, etc